 I’m a big believer in the power of a solid morning routine.
 When I started a solid and intentional morning routine, my whole life changed for the better.
 I even created a free Morning Makeover 5-Day Email Challenge.

-For help creating an awesome morning routine for moms, check out 9 Tips to Create a Awesome Morning Routine.
+For help creating an awesome morning routine for moms, check out 9 Tips to Create an Awesome Morning Routine.

 If you plan and prepare, you can create a regular morning workout schedule.
 Even if you’re a night owl.
-Follow these tips and get started with your morning workout schedule.
+Follow these tips and get started with the motivation to wake up early and workout.

 And don’t forget to download the free printable Workout Plan worksheet to create your morning workout plan.
 Writing down your plan makes you more likely to follow through.